cosmos/cosmos/whitepaper.md

 openning payment channels with many parties, participants in the lightning network can become focal points for routing the payments of others, leading to a fully connected payment channel network, at the cost of much capital being tied up on payment channels.

-While the lightning network can also easily extend across multiple independent blockchains to allow for the transfer of _value_ via an exchange market, it cannot be used to transfer _coins_ from one blockchain to another.
+While the lightning network can also easily extend across multiple independent blockchains to allow for the transfer of _value_ via an exchange market, it cannot be used to assymetrically transfer _coins_ from one blockchain to another.
 The main benefit of the GnuClear network described here is to enable such direct coin transfers.